Wales Coast Path

 Coastal trains and buses

-The Cambrian Coast Line is one of the best coastal trains in Britain, running all the way between Pwllheli and Aberystwyth (its Main Line is pretty special, too, running cross-country to Shrewsbury through the hills).
+The Cambrian Coast Line is one of the best coastal train journeys in Britain, running all the way between Pwllheli and Aberystwyth (its Main Line is pretty special, too, running cross-country to Shrewsbury through the hills).
 For the rest of the coast, buses are best: the Llŷn Coastal Bus takes care of the northeast, while the Cardi Bach covers Ceredigion’s little coastal gems.
-The Pembrokeshire Coast Path is especially well served by a network of tourist buses that rejoice in names like the Poppit Rocket and Puffin Shuttle.
+The Pembrokeshire Coast Path is especially well served by a network of tourist buses that rejoice in names like the Poppit Rocket.
 The Wales Coast Path website is your best bet for a complete overview.

 Fishguard: by rail and sea

-Get on a train at London Paddington at breakfast, and you could be having a lunchtime pint in the Fishguard Arms (other pubs are available; we only mention this one because it’s actor Matthew Rhys' favourite.
+Get on a train at London Paddington at breakfast, and you could be in Fishguard by lunchtime.
 Weirdly, if you get the morning ferry from Rosslare in Ireland, it’s even quicker.
-The pub won’t even be open yet.
-But the excellent café/deli Gourmet Pig certainly will be, so that’s some consolation.

 The Mawddach Trail